udon3/assemble-blog/src/content/blog/first-post.md

 post: true
 ---

-This is my first post!
+This is a sample blog, numero uno, amigo.
-Hellooooo!xxxx